attackevals/ael/Enterprise/blind_eagle/Resources/Setup/README.md

 ## Network Diagram

-Below is the domains and infrastructure used to support the setup and execution of the Blind Eagle [Emulation plan](../../Emulation_Plan/).
+Below are the domains and infrastructure used to support the setup and execution of the Blind Eagle [Emulation plan](../../Emulation_Plan/).

 ![Infra](../Screenshots/infrastructurediagram.png)